Cristianetaniguti/Reads2Map/README.md

 #### Test dataset for empirical analysis

 You can download black cottonwood genome assembly (FASTA) and [RADseq reads from the BioProject PRJNA395596](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA395596) for testing.

 ```
-# Download a subset of RADseq data from populus study using the docker image "cyverseuk/fastq-dump:latest"
+# Download a subset of RADseq data from *Populus tremula* study using the docker image "cyverseuk/fastq-dump:latest"

 for i in SRR6249808 SRR6249795 SRR6249788 SRR6249787 SRR6249786 SRR6249785; do
     echo docker run -v $(pwd):/opt/ --rm --entrypoint /usr/bin/fastq-dump -w /opt/ cyverseuk/fastq-dump:latest -X 300000 --gzip $i
 done

-# Here there are enought data to test the pipeline but not for having a good resolution genetic map.
+# Here there are enough data to test the pipeline but not for having a good resolution genetic map.
 It contains the two parents and 4 progeny individuals.
-The original study have eight replicates for each parent and 122 progenies.
+The original study has eight replicates for each parent and 122 progenies.
 # Access all samples in the BioProject  PRJNA395596
 ```

 samples_info_sub